Fort Baker |

 (1774 - 1800), Mt.
 Harmony

-A settlers' stockaded fort with four blockhouses and ten cabins, located at the mouth of Prickett's Creek.
-A 1976 reconstruction of the fort and later brick home.
+A settlers' stockaded fort with four blockhouses and several interior cabins, located at the mouth of Prickett's Creek.
+A 1976 conjectural reconstruction of the fort and restored brick homestead (1859).
 Admission fee.
+See also The Encyclopedia of West Virginia

 Joseph Coon's Fort